davidgrueber/PokemonSevenGenerations/README.md

 # Game Description
 Two players choose any Pokemon or its evolution from all seven generations (as included in Kaggle's "The Complete Pokemon Dataset"), then engage in a turn-based battle against each other.
 On any given turn, a player may run away (quit), use a healing potion to add 20 health, or attack the opposing player's Pokemon.
 An attacking Pokemon attempts to deal damage to a defending Pokemon equal to its basic attack value times a random multiplier between .1 and .7; the defending Pokemon successfully defends an amount of damage equal to its basic defense value times a random multiplier between .1 and .5, to ensure the game is engaging and not entirely pre-determined by choice of Pokemon.
 The game ends when a Pokemon either runs away (i.e. quits) or makes it to zero health points.

-# List of Python packages used and their versions (e.g. numpy 1.21.5).
+# Python packages used and their versions
 - numpy version 1.21.5
 - pandas version 1.4.2
 - PIL version 9.3.0